tomfrankkirk/tomfrankkirk.github.io/TK_cv.md

 * Native French speaker, dual French and British citizen.
 * Experienced in Python, Ruby (w/ Rails), MATLAB.
 Proficient in Swift, C/C++, HTML and CSS.
 Experimenting with Haskell / F#.
 Personal github: https://github.com/tomfrankkirk
-* Developed a Ruby on Rails web app to be used for teaching medical students at the University of Oxford (page 9, https://www.path.ox.ac.uk/sites/www-a.path.ox.ac.uk/files/Fusion%2016.pdf)
+* Developed a Ruby on Rails web app to be used for teaching medical students at the University of Oxford: [page 9 in PDF](#https://www.path.ox.ac.uk/sites/www-a.path.ox.ac.uk/files/Fusion%2016.pdf)

 ## Awards

+* Winner, 2020 *Global Challenge* innovation award from the Institute of Engineering and Technology.
+* Winner, 2014 Sladen essay prize: “Should governments pursue growth or happiness?”
+* Winner, 2011 Shalheveth Freier international physics tournament in Tel Aviv.
 * Alumnus of the Arkwright national engineering scholarships program.
-* Winner, 2011 Shalheveth Freier international physics tournament in Tel Aviv.
-* Winner, 2014 Sladen essay prize: “Should governments pursue growth or happiness?”

 ## Hobbies & interests